lewandy/vue-visibility/readme.md

 1. Fork this repository.
 2. Create new branch with feature name.
-3. Go to example and run `npm install` and `npm run dev`.
+3. Go to example folder and run `npm install` and `npm run serve`.
-4. Create your feature in the src files.
+4. The plugin sources files is located in /src/VueVisibility.js.
 5. Commit and set commit message with feature name.
 6. Push your code to your fork repository.
 7. Create pull request. 🙂